-Nathalie: Antigua Guatemala is too often overlooked as an affordable destination.
-This Unesco site is surrounded by a chain of volcanoes, has a fantastic temperate climate with a vast choice of restaurants and accommodations.
+Nathalie: Antigua, Guatemala is too often overlooked as an affordable destination.
+This UNESCO site is surrounded by a chain of volcanoes, has a fantastic temperate climate with a vast selection of restaurants and accommodations.
 And you can extend your visit to Lago Atitlan and the huge Chichicastengo's market.

 TA: Have you ever met someone while traveling who changed your life?
 Who were they?

-Nathalie: Meeting Lars & Helle, a 60+ couple from Denmark, while travelling in Colombia.
-They changed my perspective on travelling with their easy-going philosophy and desire to truly connect with local cultures.
+Nathalie: Meeting Lars & Helle, a 60+ couple from Denmark, while traveling in Colombia.
+They changed my perspective on traveling with their easy-going philosophy and desire to truly connect with local cultures.
 An inspiration which now influences my travels as I now search to better engage with the communities I visit and try not to over plan my schedule.

 TA: What's something that other tourists do when traveling that drives you crazy and why?

 Nathalie: It saddens me when people don't make an effort to learn a few words -- such as 'Hello' or 'Thank you' -- in the language of the country they are visiting.
 A small gesture which costs nothing and generally means a lot.

 TA: Which underrated destination deserves to be more famous?
 Please explain why.

 Nathalie: Scotland, which is already on the list of the most beautiful destinations to visit.
 Easy to see why with the stunning vistas of the Highlands and its exceptional landscapes that will wow you at every corner.
 You can visit castles, discover rich culture and heritage, meet friendly locals while enjoying a little dram (or two) of malt whiskey: what's not to love?

 TA: What's one piece of advice you'd give to travelers your age?